SystemTruck/SystemTruck/.github/PULL_REQUEST_TEMPLATE/PR_TestTemplate.md

 ## Type of change

-Please select the best option or add another one if nothing fits.
+Please select the best option (and delete the other options) or add another one if nothing fits.

 - [ ] Bug fix (without breaking existing functionality)
 - [ ] New feature (without breaking existing functionality)